-On June 22, 2022 the Company became aware that certain mineral concessions from its Tepal Project have been transferred to a third party individual without the Company's knowledge or consent.
+On June 22, 2022, the Company became aware that certain mineral concessions from its Tepal Project have been transferred to a third-party individual without the Company's knowledge or consent.
 The Company has commenced legal action and is confident that its rightful ownership will be restored in due course.
+As of June 30, 2023, the legal case was active and being processed in the Mexican courts system.

-NOTES TO THE CONSOLIDATED FINANCIAL STATEMENTS (Expressed in Canadian Dollars) FOR THE YEARS ENDED JUNE 30, 2022 AND 2021
+NOTES TO THE CONSOLIDATED FINANCIAL STATEMENTS (Expressed in Canadian Dollars) FOR THE YEARS ENDED JUNE 30, 2023 AND 2022